 - 1. Remove power from the instrument. - 2.
-Connect one end of a CAT-5 cable with RJ-45 connectors to either the RS-485 IN or OUT receptacle on the instrument.
-Wire this cable so that pins 4 and 5 connect to ChB and ChA, respectively, of an RS-485 to RS-232 converter. - WARNING: Do not connect RS-232 signals directly to RS-485 pins on the instrument.
-Damage to the RS-485 transceiver chip will occur. - 3.
+Connect one end of a CAT-5e cable with RJ-45 connectors to the RS-485 IN receptacle on the instrument.
+Wire this cable so that pins 4 and 5 connect to ChB and ChA, respectively, of an RS-485 to RS-232 converter. - 3.
 Connect the RS-232 side of the converter to a COM (Serial) Port on a computer. - 4.
 Open Hyperterminal on the computer. - 5.
 Configure the COM Port settings as follows.
 Any available COM Port may be used.
 Set Flow Control to None for most converters.
 See Figure 7-1.

-COM1 Properties ASCII Setup  🖓 🔀 Port Settings Bits per second: 19200 Data bits: 8 Parity: None Stop bits: 1 ASCII Sending Send line ends with line feeds Echo typed characters locally Line delay: 200 milliseconds.
-Character delay: 0 Milliseconds.
-ASCII Receiving Append line feeds to incoming line ends Elow control: None Eorce incoming data to 7-bit ASCII ✓ Wrap lines that exceed terminal width OK Cancel
+COM1 Properties ?
+ASCII Setup Port Settings Bits per second: 19200 Data bits: 8 Data bits: 1 Stop bits: 1 Elow control: None Eester 1 V V V V Tre Defaults ASCII Sending Send line ends with line feeds Echo typed characters locally Line delay: 200 milliseconds.
+Character delay: 0 milliseconds.
+ASCII Receiving Append line feeds to incoming line ends Force incoming data to 7-bit ASCII Wrap lines that exceed terminal width